indilib/indi/README.md

 # Unit tests

 In order to run the unit test suite you must first install the [Google Test Framework](https://github.com/google/googletest).
-You will need to build and install this from source code as Google does not recommend package managers for distributing distros.(This is because each build system is often unique and a one size fits all aproach does not work well).
+You will need to build and install this from source code as Google does not recommend package managers for distributing distros.(This is because each build system is often unique and a one size fits all approach does not work well).

 Once you have the Google Test Framework installed follow this alternative build sequence:-